idaholab/moose/modules/heat_conduction/doc/content/source/fvbcs/FVFunctorConvectiveHeatFluxBC.md

 # Example syntax

 In this example, the `FVFunctorConvectiveHeatFluxBC` boundary condition forms a convective boundary condition between the fluid and the solid.
-While both variables are defined on the same domain, convection only happens on the boundary.

 !listing fv_functor_convective_heat_flux/fv_functor_convective_heat_flux.i block=Mesh FVBCs